 Some of the best spätzle we ever had was actually at a restaurant near Neuschwanstein Castle, which brings us to our next bucket list item…

 Neuschwanstein Castle could easily be the most beautiful castle in the world.
 It is said that this castle was the inspiration behind the Disney castle, and it is not hard to see why!

 Located on the top of the cliff, this white castle with numerous towers looks like it came straight out of a fairytale.

-We recommend doing this tour on your own (we did it from Munich), but you can also book one of these tours if you’d rather go with a guide:
+We recommend doing this tour on your own (we did it from Munich), but you can also book a tour if you’d rather go with a guide.

 Drive on the AutoBahn

 Driving on German highways is an experience in itself.
 What makes it special are the sections without a speed limit.
 Yes, you can drive as fast as you want!

 If you ever wanted to test just how fast your car goes, here is your chance.

 If you like beer and carnivals, you need to attend Oktoberfest.
 This beer festival is held every year, from mid-September to October in Munich.